adaddinsane/dataobject/README.md

 The point of a Bag is that you can have a collection of items which can be passed around together, and can be type-hinted to ensure the right items are being delivered.

+### Merge
+In your GenericBag class, implement the `GenericBagMergeInterface` class and `trait GenericBagMergeTrait;` you then have access to a merge() method which takes another GenericBag object as a parameter.

+### Filter
+In your GenericBag class, implement the `GenericBagFilterInterface` class and `trait GenericBagFilterTrait;` you then have access to a filter() method which takes a filter callable.

+The filter callable is used in an `array_filter()` command on the GenericBag's data  to extract a subset of items which is then used to create and return a new GenericBag of the same class.

+### Sort
+In your GenericBag class, implement the `GenericBagSortInterface` class and `trait GenericBagSortTrait;` you then have access to a sort() method which takes a sort callable.

+The sort callable is used in an `uasort()` command on the GenericBag's data which sorts the items of this GenericBag.
+No value is returned.

 Other forms of access
 ---------------------